What does a mortgage broker do?

-Mortgage brokers charge for their service in different ways.
-Some will charge you a fee, which will either be a flat rate or a percentage based on the amount you want to borrow, while others sometimes offer mortgage-broking for free.
+Some will also charge you a fee, which will either be a flat rate or a percentage of the amount you want to borrow.

-All mortgage brokers have a responsibility to clearly outline these charges and any fees or commission they receive from a lender prior to entering into a contract to act on your behalf.
+All mortgage brokers must clearly outline these charges and any fees or commission they receive from a lender prior to entering into a contract to act on your behalf.